 CHOOSING AN ASPECT RATIO WITH RED

-The native full resolution aspect ratio of RED¨ is 1.90:1 with the MYSTERIUM-X¨ sensor, and slightly wider with the RED DRAGON¨ sensor.
+The native full resolution aspect ratio of RED’s HELIUM and MONSTRO sensors is 1.90:1, and slightly taller with the GEMINI¨ sensor (1.71:1).
 Since these are a middle-ground between the most common output formats, frame cropping is minimized on average:

 When intending output in a specific format, each resolution setting can be saved using one of several preset aspect ratios: widescreen or WS (2.4:1), 2:1 and HD (16:9).
 The full resolution setting also has an anamorphic or ANA preset, which is designed for typical 2X anamorphic lenses.
 Using these presets typically makes more efficient use of available storage and potentially enables higher frame rates.
 Common workflows include: